collabdotcloud/docs.collab.cloud/docs/users/desktop-plugins-windows.md

 <img src="/assets/images/screen-shots/connections/connect-to-a-site.png" alt="Connect to a site" width=50% />

 2. In the *Connect to a Site* dialog, enter your Company allocated Connections URL.
 It will have a format like: <strong>https://companyname.collab.cloud</strong>.
-Select *Open Standard for Authorization (OAuth)* as Authentuication Type (Do not fill out a username and password).
+Select *Open Standard for Authorization (OAuth)* as Authentication Type (Do not fill out a username and password).

 <img src="/assets/images/screen-shots/connections/connection-details.png" alt="Connection Details" width=50% />